App Volumes Architecture

 See Configure Storage Groups in App Volumes Manager for more information.

-Multi-site App Volumes Implementations and Storage Groups
+Multi-site App Volumes implementations and storage groups

 Storage groups can also be used to replicate packages from one site to another in multi-site App Volumes configurations.
 By using a non-attachable datastore available to hosts in each site, packages created at one site can be replicated to remote sites to serve local users.